Duet Night Abyss Commission Guide

 Escort

 • This mission is not bad if you can quickly defeat any enemy you encounter.
 Just ignore stealth and defeat them quickly before the alarm can be raised.
+Or race through quickly if you know where to go.

 • Echoes of Missteps > Mystic Maze first is recommended for the weekly limited purchases of Carmine Globules (20 units x 200 Globules per unit x 50 Threads if Time).